CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

-# Exercise 2: Continuous Integration
+# Exercise 2: Continuous Integration and Continous Deployment

 In this exercise, you are going to set up the local infrastructure using Docker containers.
 There are three images you will be working with: fabrikam-init, fabrikam-api, and fabrikam-web. you will also build automation in GitHub for updating and republishing our Docker images when the code changes.